ABOUT THE JQ ADVOCATES PROGRAM

 JQ Advocates is a unique volunteer opportunity for our community members interested in building, strengthening, and refining their abilities to affect positive change for LGBTQ+ Jews.
-Through this highly specialized, cohort-style training program, graduates of the program will be empowered to actively engage in JQ’s mission-fulfillment work through personal storytelling and public speaking around their lived experience and LGBTQ+ Jewish inclusivity in all spaces.
-JQ Advocates will expand the impact of JQ’s life-affirming work all while gaining capacity as educators, activists, and models of inclusivity best practices, working toward a collective vision of a world where all LGBTQ+ Jews can live safely as their holistic and authentic selves.
-Stay tuned for info about our next cohort!
+Through this highly specialized, cohort-style training program, graduates will be empowered to actively engage in JQ’s mission-fulfillment work through personal storytelling and public speaking around their lived experience and the importance of LGBTQ+ Jewish inclusivity.
+Through their service, JQ Advocates will expand the impact of JQ’s life-affirming work all while gaining capacity as educators, activists, and models of inclusivity best practices, working toward a collective vision of a world where all LGBTQ+ Jews can live safely as their holistic and authentic selves.

 Our team of trainers includes JQ professionals and volunteers with deep knowledge of and experience with JQ’s mission & vision, personal storytelling, public speaking, and the JQ Advocates experience.